 Components represents a collection of all identifiable components contained below this Object.

+Operating is representing a collection of Methods that can be triggered by this Object.

 Monitoring represents a collection of ObjectTypes and VariableTypes, representing the current state of the process, that are not assigned to a component but to this Object.